mingchen/protobuf-ios/README.md

 # Introduction

-This is a protobuf iOS library.
+This is a library of protobuf for iOS.

 ## Supported Platform